 If both parents cannot reach an agreement on their own, the court will hold a hearing to determine a visitation schedule.
 However, the court is not familiar with the minute details of the case, so the schedule may not be ideal for either party.

 As premiere visitation rights attorneys, my legal team at The Law Offices of Stephanie L. Mahdavi will work hard to make sure you get your fair visitation rights, as you should.
-Give us a call today for a free consultation.
+Give us a call today for a consultation.

 If you need a visitation rights attorney in Thousands Oaks, contact me, Stephanie L. Mahdavi.
 My team of legal professionals is effective at what they do.
 We have spent years handling such sensitive matters and want to represent you as you deserve.
 We will fight hard for not just you, but for the overall interest of your child.
-Give us a call today to set up a free consultation.
+Give us a call today to set up a consultation.
 Sometimes families break up, but he bond between parent and child is a special bond.
 Let us fight for you and your child and what you both deserve.
 Give us a call today.

 If you are going through a divorce or separation and there are minor children involved, you should seek legal assistance early in the separation process.
 It is important that you protect your rights as a parent.
 Child custody and visitation issues can be the most contentious part of a divorce process.
 At Law Offices of Stephanie L. Mahdavi, our Thousand Oaks Visitation attorneys are ready to get to work on your behalf.
 We will investigate all aspects of your case and ensure you are treated fairly.